Did Jesus Christ Survive the Cross and die in Kashmir?

 The Shrine in Kashmir

 The caretaker claims that both the graves are of Muslim saints.
 One of them is of Sayed Naseeruddin and the second grave is the saint Yousaf.
 As per legend, Yousaf came to Kashmir in 30 AD.
 As per Dr. Fida Hussain, Jesus took the name of Yousaf Asaf when he came to Kashmir.
+This is a conjecture and may be true but cannot be accepted as gospel truth.

 A distinct feature of the tomb is that it is built in the Jewish style of sepulcher with an underground room having a side door.
 The shrine does not have the trappings of a Muslim tomb.

 All this is in the realm of conjecture and it is difficult to prove that this is, in reality, the tomb of Jesus.
 Many scholars have unearthed evidence in Buddhist monasteries proving that Jesus was in Kashmir.
-But till proper DNA tests are carried out this fact will remain unproved.
+But till proper DNA tests are carried out this fact will remain unproven.

 The evidence that Jesus came to Kashmir does appear to be strong, but there are some unanswered questions.
-The first question that comes to mind is as to why Jesus never went back to his native place even after the passage of a few decades.
+The first question that comes to mind is to why Jesus never went back to his native place even after the passage of a few decades.
 This point is not satisfactorily answered.
 However, it is possible that Jesus became so immersed in spiritualism and interaction with the locals that he decided not to go back.
-Secondly, he may have realized that his going back was fraught with a great risk and there was every chance that he would be executed forthwith.
+Secondly, he may have realized that his going back was fraught with great risk and there was every chance that he would be executed forthwith.
 Whatever the reason Jesus never went back and stayed on in Kashmir.
 There is a possibility that earlier also he had come to Kashmir during the period of his younger days of which the Bible has no account.

 One fact that is now coming to light is that Jesus did not die on the cross.
 Secondly, he was no doubt a prophet, but many myths have been generated by the Church and now these have become iconoclast beliefs, which brook no discussion or research.

-Christians do not accept the tomb of Rozabal as of Jesus and the fact that the entire area is the hotbed of Islamic militancy has made further research there impossible.
+Christians do not accept the tomb of Rozabal as of Jesus and the fact that the entire area is the hotbed of Islamic militancy has made further research impossible.

 In all probability, Jesus could have come to Kashmir as it was a calm and peaceful place.
 It also had a salubrious climate and he could recover from the trauma and shock of being crucified and before that being betrayed by his disciple.
 He was however not killed on the cross and there is enough evidence that there was no plan to kill him.
 His coming to Kashmir needs further research and DNA testing.
 This may give the desired result, but obviously such facts even if true cannot be accepted by the Christians as the death on the cross and resurrection is part of Christian lore and any tinkering with it can have disastrous consequences.